Listing View

 Full Arch

-Dental implants are utilised when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+Dental implants are utilised when tooth loss has caused gaps to appear in between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be fixed.
 They are also important in that they underpin and support adjacent teeth.

-The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted on the jaw under the gums.
+The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted onto the jawbone below the gums.

-Yes, it is possible however please note that it takes very nearly four months for the gums to fully repair themselves which involves shrinkage and therefore the implants will need to be adjusted.
+Yes, it is possible however you should be aware that it takes about four months for the gums to fully repair themselves which involves shrinkage and correspondingly the implants will need to be adjusted.

-Yes of course and just as with genuine teeth they have to be correctly cleaned otherwise it can cause plaque and infection as well as gum disease.
+Yes of course and just as with genuine teeth they have to be properly cleaned otherwise it can lead to plaque and infection and also gum disease.

-It is not any more painfull than having a tooth removed which obviously depends on your pain tolerance and the type/amount of anesthetic used.
+It is not any sorer than having a tooth removed which obviously depends upon your pain tolerance and the type/amount of anesthetic used.

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!